Gage Building, Suite GB400

 Candidates for admission to the PsyD program must have either a bachelor’s or a master’s degree in psychology or in a closely related field and must have completed the following courses with at least a 3.0 (B) average: General Psychology, either a Statistics or Research Methods course, and Abnormal Psychology.
 Deficiencies in prerequisite courses may be completed at Roosevelt University but will not count toward the PsyD degree.
 Students entering with a bachelor’s degree will earn a master’s degree (modified from the terminal MA offered by the Department of Psychology) during their progress through the doctoral program.

-Applicants must submit the PsyD application form online; transcripts of all undergraduate and graduate course work; verbal, quantitative, and analytical writing scores on the Graduate Record Examination (GRE; the Psychology subtest is not required); three letters of recommendation from academic and professional references, using the Program’s letter of recommendation form; a curriculum vitae; a personal statement; and the $25 application fee.
+Apply online for Fall 2015 here.
+In addition to the online application, the following components must be submitted: Transcripts of all undergraduate and graduate course work; verbal, quantitative, and analytical writing scores on the Graduate Record Examination (GRE; Psychology subtest not required); three letters of recommendation from academic and professional references accompanied by the Program’s internal Recommendation Form; a curriculum vitae; a personal statement; and the $25 application fee.
 The personal statement should demonstrate a clear well-articulated understanding of the expectations and responsibilities of graduate training in clinical psychology, strong career motivation, and well-formulated career plans.
 Select applicants are invited to an interview that is required before admission is granted.

 The deadline for receipt of all application materials, including GRE scores, is December 15th for students seeking admission to the Program in the fall (we accept students into the program only once a year).